pedrofern/desofs2024_M1A_1/Deliverables/delivery/README_Delivery.md

 # Software Architectural Analysis and Design of Delivery Aggregate

-- This document de describes the architecture of ElectricGo's Delivery aggregate, providing an overview of the design decisions and architectural analysis made during development.
+- This document describes the architecture of ElectricGo's Delivery aggregate, providing an overview of the design decisions and architectural analysis made during development.
 - Delivery Aggregate is a sub-system developed to manage the delivery of products to customers.
 It is responsible for managing the delivery process, from the moment the order is placed until the product is delivered to the customer.

 ## Table of Contents